 2. Diversify your Asset Allocation:

 Diversification should be the basic to follow when it comes to any modem of investments.
 Never put all your investments into a single mutual fund or type of mutual fund.
 Hire financial advisors to plan your diversified mutual fund’s asset allocation.
-We would recommend choosing goal-based investment.
+We would recommend choosing a goal-based investment.

 3. Long-Term Investment: